adaptyteam/adapty-docs/versioned_docs/version-3.0/sdk-installation-ios.md

 ## Install SDKs via Swift Package Manager

-1. In Xcode go to **File** ->  **Add Package Dependency...**.
+1. In XCode go to **File** ->  **Add Package Dependency...**.
 Please note the way to add package dependencies can differ in XCode versions.
 Refer to XCode documentation if necessary.
 2. Enter the repository URL `https://github.com/adaptyteam/AdaptySDK-iOS.git`
 3. Choose the version, and click the **Add package** button.
 Xcode will add the package dependency to your project, and you can import it.
 4. In the **Choose Package Products** window, click the **Add package** button once again.
 The package will appear in the **Packages** list.